Dragonfly Squadron: Plot

 Colonel Schuller orders the evacuation of all Americans and gives Matt the order to release the South Korean pilots into active service.
-Stephen stays behind in Kungju to carry on his work, while Donna leaves the base in a convoy.
+Stephen stays behind in Gwangju to carry on his work, while Donna leaves the base in a convoy.
 The convoy is attacked by two tanks.
 Colonel Conners cautions Matt that air support for the convoy is out of the question but, by sanction of the United Nations, intervention by U.S. infantrymen is possible.
 Matt stays behind on the base with Veddors and MacIntyre.

 Soon the news of the invasion of South Korea arrives.
-Captain Warnowski and his infantry battalion reach Kungju.
+Captain Warnowski and his infantry battalion reach Gwagju.
 Due to heavy tank assaults, of the original complement of 400 men, only 30 remain.
 The infantry find Captain Wyler (Adam Williams), who was driving the truck Donna was in.
 Before he dies of his wounds, he tells Matt that Donna has successful escaped.
 As the attacks intensify, North Korean aircraft damage the airfield, subsequently, Matt and Warnowski decide to retreat.
 The South Koreans identify an old woman as a spy, who has been transmitting information about the base to the enemy by radio, and execute her.

 Matt and his remaining troops come under heavy fire with Matt being wounded and Veddors killed.
 In Chungtu village, they reach a Red Cross hospital, and soon Donna too arrives there.
 There she hears that Stephen was killed during the fighting.
 The enemy tanks thrust forward and force the survivors to retreat further.
 When U.S. aircraft attack and stop the tanks, Matt, Donna and the rest of the convoy escape.